williamdemeo/math244-fall2016/README.md

 At least one (possibly more) of the lowest or missed homework scores will be dropped and not counted toward the final course grade.
-*The 10 best homework scores will count toward the final grade.*
+There will be approximately 12 homework assignments total, and *the 10 best homework scores will count toward the final grade.*

 ------------------------------------------